mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

->For "Phase 5 - Prototype " use together in a team of 2 for prototyping your mobile device with Marvel's POP APP (Prototyping on Paper app) to design and save your prototype in this app.
+>For "Phase 6 - Test " use together in a team of 2 for testing your mobile device with Marvel's POP APP (Prototyping on Paper app) to design and save your prototype in this app.
 (You can use a designed example as a guide, but let your creativity run wild.)

 **2.**  **Working with useful design thinking tools for testing in phase 6**